great-expectations/great_expectations/docs/source/evaluation_parameters.rst

         'success': True
     }

-You can also store parameter values in the meta object to be available to multiple expectations or while declaring \
+You can also store parameter values in a special dictionary called evaluation_parameters that is stored in the \
+expectations_config to be available to multiple expectations or while declaring additional expectations.
-additional expectations.

 .. code-block:: python

     >> my_df.set_evaluation_parameter("upstream_row_count", 10)
     >> my_df.get_evaluation_parameter("upstream_row_count)

 If a parameter has been stored, then it does not need to be provided for a new expectation to be declared:

 .. code-block:: python

+    >> my_df.set_evaluation_parameter("upstream_row_count", 10)
     >> my_df.expect_table_row_count_to_be_between(max_value={"$PARAMETER": "upstream_row_count"})

 When validating expectations, you can provide evaluation parameters based on upstream results: